 We define ourselves as a risk-based, intelligence-led and outcome-focussed consumer regulator.

 We are led and overseen by the Director of Consumer Affairs (Director), which is a statutory office created under the Australian Consumer Law and Fair Trading Act 2012 (ACLFTA).
 Under Sections 109 and 110 of this Act, the Director has significant powers and functions.
 These predominantly cover operational matters including education, compliance monitoring and enforcement.
-Sam Jenkin is the current Director and is also the Executive Director, Regulatory Services.
+Nicole Rich is the current Director and is also the Executive Director, Regulatory Services.